What Happens Immediately After a Brain Injury?

 Help From an Experienced Brain Injury Lawyer

-A closed head injury is very dangerous since the quick movement of the brain can stretch and injure neuronal axons, which are long, threadlike arms of nerve cells that link cells to each other, along with the rest of the body.
-This can result in interrupting functional communication within the many brain regions and other body parts.
-It can be difficult to detect this type of injury through an MRI or CAT scan; however, it is very noticeable based on one’s ability to function.
+A closed head injury is very dangerous.
+When the brain suddenly thrusts back and forth, it's prone to stretch and injure neuronal axons.
+They are long, threadlike arms of nerve cells that link cells to each other, along with the rest of the body.
+The damage can interrupt communication between the brain and other parts of your body.
+It can be challenging to detect this type of injury through an MRI or CAT scan; however, it is very noticeable based on one's ability to function.

-On the other hand, an open head injury, which is another classification of TBI, occurs when the skull is penetrated.
-These types of injuries are typically focal and have the potential to be just as severe as closed head injuries.
-An open head injury can be caused by a bullet or other objects that can penetrate the skull.
+Open head injuries are another classification of TBI, which occurs when the skull gets penetrated by a bullet or objects that pierce through the bone.
+These types of injuries are typically focal and can be just as severe as closed head injuries.
+Doctors can detect the damage through diagnostic testing.

 Immediately After a TBI